WhitelistVideo

 For Chromebook:

-4. Shorts feed is replaced with approved content only
+4. The Shorts feed is replaced by your approved content.

 For Desktop (Windows/Mac):